Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 Text on screen: To avoid the potential risk of preterm birth with use of ABRYSVO, it should be given between weeks 32 through 36 of pregnancy.

-Text on screen: [Pfizer animated logo on screen]
+[Pfizer animated logo on screen]

 ABRYSVO® is a vaccine indicated for pregnant individuals at 32 through 36 weeks gestational age for the prevention of lower respiratory tract disease (LRTD) and severe LRTD caused by respiratory syncytial virus (RSV) in infants from birth through 6 months of age.